gilbertchen/duplicacy/GUIDE.md

-   -r <revision> [+]        delete snapshots with the specified revisions -t <tag> [+]             delete snapshots with the specifed tags -keep <interval:age> [+] retention policy (e.g., 7:30 means weekly month-old snapshots) -exhaustive              remove all unreferenced chunks (not just those referenced by deleted snapshots) -exclusive               assume exclusive acess to the storage (disable two-step fossil collection) -ignore <tag> [+]        ignore snapshots with the specified id when deciding if fossils can be deleted -dry-run, -d             show what would have been deleted -delete-only             delete fossils previsouly collected (if deletable) and don't collect fossils -collect-only            identify and collect fossils, but don't delete fossils previously collected
+   -r <revision> [+]        delete snapshots with the specified revisions -t <tag> [+]             delete snapshots with the specifed tags -keep <interval:age> [+] retention policy (e.g., 7:30 means weekly month-old snapshots) -exhaustive              find all unreferenced chunks by scanning the storage -exclusive               assume exclusive acess to the storage (disable two-step fossil collection) -ignore <id> [+]         ignore the specified snapshot id when deciding if fossils can be deleted -dry-run, -d             show what would have been deleted -delete-only             delete fossils previsouly collected (if deletable) and don't collect fossils -collect-only            identify and collect fossils, but don't delete fossils previously collected